King Congratulates Indonesian President On Taking Office

 Date

-reaffirmed Jordan's keenness to bolster ties with Indonesia, expand cooperation, and maintain coordination on issues of mutual concern, in service of the two peoples.
+During the call, His Majesty reaffirmed Jordan's keenness to bolster ties with Indonesia, expand cooperation, and maintain coordination on issues of mutual concern, in service of the two peoples, according to a Royal Court statement.

 Legal Disclaimer: